Skip to contents

 head(sens_out)

-To visualize the results from memc_sensfun use our helper function, format_sensout, that formats the object returned by into a data frame that can be used by ggplot.
+To visualize the results from memc_sensfun we use the helper function memc_format_sensout, which formats the returned object into a data frame that can be used by ggplot.

 geom_line(aes(time, value, color = parameter)) +